 What is Nutrition & Integrative Medicine for Mental Health?

+Holistic mental health counseling offered at Awakened Path takes all aspects of health into account.
 Nutrition and Integrative Medicine for mental health refers to a whole-body approach that draws on interdisciplinary fields of practices, employing dietary interventions in understanding the role that diet has over physical and mental well-being.
 In collaborating across disciplines we develop an understanding of how what we ingest or are deficient in can affect gene expression and thus have epigenetic effects on mental well-being.
 This allows for active measures to alter those vulnerabilities and reach holistic balance, through collaboration with other health professionals and self-care methods.
 Emphasis is placed on the healing relationship between the therapist and client and empowering clients to take charge of their well-being.

 Is Nutrition & Integrative Medicine for Mental Health for Me?